Our Youth Advisory Board dives into Fat Ham, their response to the play and its themes, and advocating for the text to be studied more widely.

 YAB members are currently aged between 13-22 and made up of different genders and ethnicities.
 One of their main priorities is ensuring access and inclusion in the arts for everyone.
 A key focus is extending representation in the curriculum – ensuring that young people in schools are able to study works of literature by a diverse range of writers.

-Over the summer of 2025, the YAB are producing audio resources responding to the characters and themes of Fat Ham - discussing the play’s relationship to Hamlet, whilst advocating for the text to be studied more widely in KS4 classrooms.
+Over the summer of 2025, the YAB produced audio resources responding to the characters and themes of Fat Ham - discussing the play’s relationship to Hamlet, whilst advocating for the text to be studied more widely in KS4 classrooms.

 Their work is inspired by the Lit in Colour campaign, a project launched by Penguin Books UK, alongside race equality think tank The Runnymede Trust, and including Bloomsbury Publishing , which aims to support schools to introduce texts by writers from an ethnically diverse background.
 The resources created by the YAB aim to support teachers to choose to teach Fat Ham*.